UntitledCharts/GridlessSekai-Retro/README.md

 Download `assets_android.zip` to your device's Downloads folder, then copy it to the app's data directory using one of these methods:

+NOTE: experienced users, you just need to move the `assets_android.zip` to `/sdcard/Android/data/com.sbuga.gridlesssekair/files/`.
+You can do this with any method you want (such as root).

 **Option A: ADB (PC required)**

 Download `assets_android.zip` to your PC, then run: